litebulb/ProjectEdison/documents/GettingStarted.md

 Azure Automation enables the users to automate the tasks, which are manual and repetitive in nature by using Runbooks.

 Runbooks in Azure Automation are based on Windows PowerShell or Windows PowerShell Workflow.
-We can code and implement the logic, which we want to automate, using PowerShell.
+We can code and implement the logic, requires automation, using PowerShell.

 **Implementation**: